Financial advice costs

 implementing financial advice

 be a fee for implementing the advice.
-This pays for administration
+This covers

-work.
-You may be able to negotiate the rate with your adviser.
+to implement the advice.
+You may be able to negotiate

-If you've agreed to pay a fee for ongoing advice, it's important
+If you've agreed to receive ongoing advice, it's important

-to understand what your fee will cover.
-Services may include:
+to understand what your ongoing advice fee will cover.